111 Landing Page Examples – The Ultimate Guide [UPDATE 2021]

 When you do get a lead, don’t stop there.
-Strengthen your relationship with a newly-acquired lead.
+Strengthen your relationship with a newly-acquired contact.
 For instance, when you add a special discount for other products on a thank you page.
 Being proactive is much more likely to pay off than doing nothing.

 Start-ups and companies with short reach should definitely consider this case if they are after getting more exposure and, ultimately, more customers.
 The question is: how do you convey a lot of information in an engaging way and without taking up too much space?
 Just include a video.
 Visitors are more likely to watch a short video than read a description of a company.

 Once you’ve shown your visitors what you are about, it’s time to drive a different point home.
 What is it about your company that makes it a wise choice?
 A good landing page in this context simply has to include a Unique Selling Proposition.
 If you’ve used a video in the previous section, it is wise to stick to text here, so as not to overload the visitors with multiple videos and make sure the page is light.